syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericUpDown/Events-and-Interactivity.md

 ### ValueChanged

-You can perform any operation when changing the value of NumericUpDown using the ValueChanged event.
-The ValueChanged event returns the changed value in NumericUpDown.
+You can perform operations when the value of SfNumericUpDown changes using the ValueChanged event.
+The ValueChanged event returns the changed value in the SfNumericUpDown.

-For example you can restrict the NumericUpDown value if it exceed's greater than 3 digits using following code.
+For example, you can restrict the SfNumericUpDown value if it exceeds 3 digits using the following code:

 {% highlight c# %}